wifisensing/PicoScenes-github-pages/docs/userManual/parameters.md

   - Value Range:
     - For QCA9300, the available rates under `HT20` channel mode are [2.5, 5, 7.5, 10, 12.5, 15, 17.5, 20, 25, 30, 35, 40] MHz; for `HT40+/-` channel modes the supported rates are [5, 10, 15, 20, 25, 30, 35 40, 45, 50, 55, 60, 65, 70, 75, 80] MHz.
     - For IWL5300, the driver does NOT support bandwidth arbitrary tuning, so this option only supports 20 or 40 MHz.
-  - Notes: When HT20 mode communicate with `HT40+/-` modes with a non-standard bandwidth, you should tune the carrier frequency of the `HT20` side to the correct value.
+  - Notes: When HT20 mode communicates with `HT40+/-` modes with a non-standard bandwidth, you should tune the carrier frequency of the `HT20` side to the correct value.
 For example, with 20 MHz real bandwidth, `HT40-` channel mode at the 5190 MHz can ONLY communicate with a `HT20` mode with 5195 MHz carrier frequency.
   - Example: `--rate 20e6`

 - `--txcm arg`
   - Description: Specify the transmit chain(s) for the QCA9300 and IWL5300 NICs.
-The mask are in 3-bit format,i.e., 1/2/4 for the 1st/2nd/3rd chain, 3 for both the 1st and 2nd chains and 7 for all three chains.
+The mask is in 3-bit format,i.e., 1/2/4 for the 1st/2nd/3rd chain, 3 for both the 1st and 2nd chains and 7 for all three chains.
   - Default: This value is 7 by default and is persistent until the next NIC reset.
   - Value Range: [1, 2, 3, 4, 7]
   - Notes:
     - When the number of the transmit chains(s), N_{tx}, is smaller than the number of transmit spatial-time streams, N_{sts}, the transmission is invalid.
-    - Value 5 and 6 are not valid for both QCA9300 and IWL5300.
+    - Values 5 and 6 are not valid for both QCA9300 and IWL5300.
   - Example: `--txcm 1`

 - `--rxcm arg`